Unity-Technologies/BoatAttack/Packages/com.unity.render-pipelines.universal/Documentation~/shading-model.md

 # Shading models in Universal Render Pipeline

 A shading model defines how a Material’s color varies depending on factors such as surface orientation, viewer direction, and lighting.
 Your choice of a shading model depends on the artistic direction and performance budget of your application.
-Universal Render Pipeline (UniversalRP) provides Shaders with the following shading models:
+Universal Render Pipeline (Universal RP) provides Shaders with the following shading models:

 - [Physically Based Shading](#physically-based-shading)
 - [Simple Shading](#simple-shading)